bmesuere/PhD-thesis/chapter1.md

-# Proteomics for computer scientists {.chapter .content-start  data-running-title='Proteomics for computer scientists'}
+# Proteomics for computer scientists {.chapter .content-start  data-running-title='1.
+Proteomics for computer scientists'}

 Biology can be a daunting subject for computer scientists.
 As people who are used to everything being deterministic and logical, the real world can be disappointingly unpredictable.
 Biological lingo and jargon can also be a real barrier in the communication between computer scientists and biologists.
 This chapters aims to be a gentle introduction in the (micro)biology and biochemistry that is needed to understand this thesis.